GrayHatter/gr.ht/content/posts/get-a-job.md

 I know that I'm guilty of this myself.
 I'm not always going to be able to understand the value my work brings to others.
 And that's ok, It's not for me to decide how much value people get from my work.
-Despite the idea that logic and creativity are polar opposites.
-Coders are creative people, and writing code is innately a creative endeavor.
+Despite the idea that logic and creativity are polar opposites, coders are creative people, and writing code is innately a creative endeavor.
 The parallels continue, similar to the idea it's not the artists responsibility to tell someone how they should feel about some art, or what it's supposed to mean.
 Value means many different things to many